-As an attorney who has worked on both sides of the table (firm-side and client-side), I have become highly sensitive to attorney billing practices – or for that matter, billing practices for any professional service.
+As an attorney who has worked on both sides of the table (firm-side and client-side), I have become highly sensitive to attorney billing practices—or for that matter, billing practices for any professional service.
 Far too often, I have seen a client, myself included, select a service provider based on cost—because that provider offered a lower per unit rate.
-However, after engaging service providers in various industries to provide services, based on rate as well as other factors, I have come to learn that the lowest rate does not always represent the best price or quality, and can be more expensive in the long term.
+However, after engaging service providers in various industries, based on rate as well as other factors, I have come to learn that the lowest rate does not always represent the best price or quality and can be more expensive in the long term.

 To help make sure others do not make the same mistakes I have, I hope that this list of cost considerations beyond the “hourly rate” helps you find the most effective providers for your business.